 This holiday light extravaganza was recognized as a Southeast Tourism Top 20 event for 2009, and Galaxy of Lights made the American Automobile Association’s “GEM” list for 2010!

-Galaxy of Lights starts in mid-November each year and runs until January 3.
+Galaxy of Lights starts in mid-November each year and runs until New Year’s Eve.
 Walking nights are usually the first couple of weekends.
 If your appetite for holiday lights is insatiable, try the Horseshoe Trail drive: out Bailey Cove, off Willowbrook Drive.
 This is not a guaranteed event, but, when it occurs, they’ve been known to host Santa, reindeer, and even elves in the workshop.

 Happy Holidays everyone!